arpit2408/FASIDS_proto/README.md

 ## Synopsis

-This readme is about **Fire Ant Spatial Information and Decision Support (FASIDS)**.
-This Software as a Service project is funded by [Texas A&M AgriLife Extension](http://agrilifeextension.tamu.edu/), and is supervised by Prof. [Robert Coulson](http://entomology.tamu.edu/people/coulson-robert/) at Department of Entomology.
-[Bowei Liu](https://www.linkedin.com/in/boweiliujs) is responsible for the implementation of this version of FASIDS.
-This SaaS project aims at fascilitating management of imported fire ant.
+This readme.md is about Ant Spatial Information and Decision Support (FASIDS).
+This web project is funded by Texas A&M AgriLife Extension, and is supervised by Prof. Robert Coulson at Department of Entomology.
+Bowei Liu has been responsible for the implementation of this version of FASIDS since October 2016.
+This web project aims at facilitating management of imported fire ants.
 It has mainly three purposes:
   1. Landscape tool in fire ant management
   2. Fire ant management knowledge base
   3. Fire ant management Knowledge sharing

-This project adopts [MEAN stack](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and), and can be hosted in Linux server or in Windows server having IIS and [IISNODE](https://github.com/tjanczuk/iisnode).
+At the time of writing (04/14/2016), This project adopts [MEAN stack](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and), and can be hosted in Linux server or in Windows server having IIS with [IISNODE](https://github.com/tjanczuk/iisnode).

+The project can be visited at http://fasids.tamu.edu/node/fasids.

-The project is currently hosted at [OpenShift Redhat cloud](http://fasids-u7yhjm.rhcloud.com/) for testing purpose.
-The IIS hosted site is only internally accessible from TAMU.
+The edge version of project is currently hosted at [OpenShift Redhat cloud](http://fasids-u7yhjm.rhcloud.com/) for testing purpose.

 ## Features and Usage